esalmela/HaploWinder/README.md

 <br>**License**<br>
 <br>
-The HaploWinder program is distributed under [MIT License](LICENSE.txt).
+The HaploWinder program is distributed under the [MIT License](LICENSE.txt).

 <br>**How to cite HaploWinder**<br>
 <br>